societe-generale/ci-droid/README.md

 ### Presentation

-Reading the documentation below is probably faster, but if you want to get an idea of the services CI-doird can provide, you can have a look at [this presentation given during Agile India 2019](https://www.youtube.com/watch?v=myBnYjYOPbo)
+Reading the documentation below is probably faster, but if you want to get an idea of the services CI-droid can provide, you can have a look at [this presentation given during Agile India 2019](https://www.youtube.com/watch?v=myBnYjYOPbo)

 ### Overall architecture